 - Hiring one person gives you a limited skill set.
 It’s hard to predict the background and experience one person will bring to the table.

 - It’s hard to know when to scale up your team with another HR hire.
 If the average is 1.5 HR staff for every 100 employees, at what point do you hire that additional person?
+Does another new hire have to pick up the phone to say Hello Human Resources?

 Find the right solution for your HR problem